 This information from Lexicomp® explains what you need to know about this medication, including what it’s used for, how to take it, its side effects, and when to call your healthcare provider.

 - This drug may cause a prolonged QT interval (a type of heartbeat that is not normal).
 If this happens, the chance of other unsafe and sometimes deadly abnormal heartbeats may be raised.
 Sudden deaths have happened in people taking this drug.
-Do not take this drug if you have low potassium or magnesium levels or a history of long QT on ECG.
-Your heartbeat will be watched often with an ECG.
-Talk with your doctor.
+Do not give this drug if your child has low potassium or magnesium levels or has ever had a long QT on ECG.
+Your child’s heartbeat will be watched often with an ECG.
+If you have questions, talk with your child’s doctor.

-- Do not take this drug if you are taking certain other drugs, including any drugs that can raise the chance of a prolonged QT interval (a type of heartbeat that is not normal).
+- Do not give this drug if your child is taking certain other drugs, like any drugs that can raise the chance of a prolonged QT interval (a type of heartbeat that is not normal).
 There are many drugs that interact with this drug.
-Talk with your doctor and pharmacist to make sure it is safe to take this drug with all of your drugs.
+Talk with your child’s doctor and pharmacist to make sure it is safe to give this drug with all of your child’s drugs.

-- If you cannot have galactose or you have lactase deficiency, lactose intolerance, or glucose-galactose malabsorption.
+- If your child cannot have galactose or your child has lactase deficiency, lactose intolerance, or glucose-galactose malabsorption.

 This is not a list of all drugs or health problems that interact with this drug.

 Tell the doctor and pharmacist about all of your child’s drugs (prescription or OTC, natural products, vitamins) and health problems.
 You must check to make sure that it is safe to give this drug with all of your child’s other drugs and health problems.
 Do not start, stop, or change the dose of any drug your child takes without checking with the doctor.

 - Tell all of your child’s health care providers that your child is taking this drug.
 This includes your child’s doctors, nurses, pharmacists, and dentists.

 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.